 The Jazz Cruise ’25

-• Guests who are sailing on The Jazz Cruise ’24 have from the announcement date until January 20, 2024 (the third full day of the cruise) to rebook their current staterooms!
-After that date, any stateroom not rebooked will be available to those holding a Pre-Sale Reservation.
+- Guests who are sailing on The Jazz Cruise ’24 have from now until January 21, 2024 to rebook their current staterooms!

-• Starting on the announcement date, those not sailing on The Jazz Cruise ’24 have until January 18, 2024 (the first day of the cruise) to establish their priority for a stateroom on The Jazz Cruise ’25 by completing a Pre-Sale Reservation.
+- Those not sailing on The Jazz Cruise ’24 have until January 17, 2024 to establish their priority for a stateroom on The Jazz Cruise ’25 by completing a Pre-Sale Reservation.

 Botti at Sea ’25